 I miss him dearly.”Michael Ferguson

-“My name is Trevor Mills, a Junior at George Mason University, majoring in Government & International.
-I first met Hunter during my freshman year at high school.
+“My name is Trevor Mills and I first met Hunter during my freshman year at high school.
 Hunter was simply the cool guy.

 He truly was enjoying every day to the best he could.
 Hunter, behind his glances and cool kid exterior truly did have a lot of love to give to people.
 No matter how grumpy he seemed to be from time to time, at the end of the day he would still have your back no matter what.